Here’s our story as narrated by our founder, James Ouma.

-I thought about the salary I was earning from a job I hadn’t trained for but was enjoying.
+I thought about the salary I was earning from a job I had not trained for but was enjoying.
 I thought about the boys, their families, the people they had wronged and their future lives.

 I continued working alone, mostly staying with one friend after the other.
-I went to the furthest corners of Nairobi, working all alone, hungry, thirsty and desperate.
+I went to the furthest corners of Nairobi, working alone, hungry, thirsty and desperate.

-In November 2014, I accompanied a group of family friends to a mission to Baragoi.
-All I had were buttons, sewing thread and needles.
-As I sewed button for children, I thought about my future and wondered whether I had lost my mind.
+In November 2014, I accompanied a group of friends to a mission in Baragoi.
+What I had were buttons, sewing thread and needles.
+As I a sewed torn clothes and replaced missing buttons, I thought about my future and wondered whether I had lost my mind.

 The following year, I felt compelled to resume working with boys in prison.
 I went to Kamiti Youth Correctional Training Centre and shared my desire to work at the facility.
 I also started sharing my desire to learn life coaching skills so I could coach the boys as well as earn from it.

-I welcome you to be part of this healing process.
-Together, we will empower more boys and transform the present and future generations.
-It is a duty that we can no longer push forward.
-The time to act is NOW!
+I welcome you to this healing and restoration process.
+Together, we will empower more boys and transform their present and future generations.
+It is a duty that you and I can no longer push forward or postpone.

 Get in touch and let’s chart the way forward.